AidanAllchin/CSE6242-PatentProject/README.md

 ## Known Issues

 The BEA tables downloaded in `__init__.py` update once annually, and have done so since starting the project.
-This year, the BEA changed the schema within some of the files, changing the process for calculating `innovation_score`s significantly.
+This year, the BEA changed the schema within some of the files, changing the process for calculating `innovation_score` significantly.
 This would be worth addressing, except `CAGDP1__ALL_AREAS_2001_2022` contains the GDP information per-county (one of our most important metrics) and unlike the other files (updated on November 14th), will next update on December 4th.
 This makes any changes to adopt the new version infeasible, as the data we're pulling will change after turning the project in.

 To circumvent this, I've uploaded the 2022 versions of the necessary files to Google Drive, and the script will download these older tables by default.